 Since closing as a hotel the building has served as a dormitory for college students, offices for the OSU extension division, office space for doctors, lawyers and county offices.

 In 2008, the county gave a 50-year lease to the LeFlore County Historical Society.
 Since that time, the Hotel has undergone many changes to bring it back to it's glory days.
-It took many volunteer hours and hard work to make the Hotel look as it did in1932.
+It took many volunteer hours and hard work to make the Hotel look as it did in 1932.
 In 2013, the artifacts were moved from the now closed Kerr Museum.
 The museum started to look and feel like a museum in 2014 with artifacts in many of the rooms.
 In the summer of 2016, the museum began staying open Tuesday through Saturday 11 to 3.
 In 2016, we added the Poteau Alumni Rooms, the Veteran's Room and the Presidential Room on the second floor along with 3 mini-split Heat and Air conditioners.
 In 2017, we added 3 mini-split Heat & Air Conditioners to the third floor.
 In 2018, we added rooms dedicated to Dr. John Montgomery and Senator Robert S. Kerr.
 We installed a chair lift to the second and third floors making it easier for visitors who would otherwise not be able to go upstairs.